 A refreshing European-style marketplace in an historic building on Wilmington's Riverfront featuring casual café eating.
 Merchants sell fresh produce, meats, seafood, baked goods, coffee, pizza, sushi, Thai foods, tacos, cheesesteaks, sandwiches, gourmet treats and more.
 Eat-in or take-out.
 Catering menus are available for groups.

 America's pastime - baseball - lives at Wilmington's Riverfront.
-The Wilmington Blue Rocks, a Class-A affiliate of the Kansas City Royals, play their homes games at Frawley Stadium.
+The Wilmington Blue Rocks, an Advanced-A affiliate of the Washington Nationals, play their homes games at Frawley Stadium.

 Founded in 1978, Delaware's premier professional theatre produces a diverse season of plays, including musicals, new works, and the classics, along with an array of nationally recognized education and outreach programs.